mattwoolford/express-flexible-mysql-session/readme.md

 ### Debugging

-`express-mysql-session` uses the [debug module](https://github.com/debug-js/debug) to output debug messages to the console.
+`express-flexible-mysql-session` uses the [debug module](https://github.com/debug-js/debug) to output debug messages to the console.
 To output all debug messages, run your node app with the `DEBUG` environment variable:
 ```
-DEBUG=express-mysql-session* node your-app.js
+DEBUG=express-flexible-mysql-session* node your-app.js
 ```
-This will output log messages as well as error messages from `express-mysql-session`.
+This will output log messages as well as error messages from `express-flexible-mysql-session`.

+---

+# Further information from the original repository

 ## Contributing

 There are a number of ways you can contribute:

 * **Improve or correct the documentation** - All the documentation is in this readme file.
-If you see a mistake, or think something should be clarified or expanded upon, please [submit a pull request](https://github.com/chill117/express-mysql-session/pulls/new)
+If you see a mistake, or think something should be clarified or expanded upon, please [submit a pull request](https://github.com/mattwoolford/express-flexible-mysql-session/pulls/new)
-* **Report a bug** - Please review [existing issues](https://github.com/chill117/express-mysql-session/issues) before submitting a new one; to avoid duplicates.
-If you can't find an issue that relates to the bug you've found, please [create a new one](https://github.com/chill117/express-mysql-session/issues).
+* **Report a bug** - Please review [existing issues](https://github.com/mattwoolford/express-flexible-mysql-session/issues) before submitting a new one; to avoid duplicates.
+If you can't find an issue that relates to the bug you've found, please [create a new one](https://github.com/mattwoolford/express-flexible-mysql-session/issues).
-* **Request a feature** - Again, please review the [existing issues](https://github.com/chill117/express-mysql-session/issues) before posting a feature request.
-If you can't find an existing one that covers your feature idea, please [create a new one](https://github.com/chill117/express-mysql-session/issues).
+* **Request a feature** - Again, please review the [existing issues](https://github.com/mattwoolford/express-flexible-mysql-session/issues) before posting a feature request.
+If you can't find an existing one that covers your feature idea, please [create a new one](https://github.com/mattwoolford/express-flexible-mysql-session/issues).
-* **Fix a bug** - Have a look at the [existing issues](https://github.com/chill117/express-mysql-session/issues) for the project.
+* **Fix a bug** - Have a look at the [existing issues](https://github.com/mattwoolford/express-flexible-mysql-session/issues) for the project.
 If there's a bug in there that you'd like to tackle, please feel free to do so.
 I would ask that when fixing a bug, that you first create a failing test that proves the bug.
 Then to fix the bug, make the test pass.
 This should hopefully ensure that the bug never creeps into the project again.
-After you've done all that, you can [submit a pull request](https://github.com/chill117/express-mysql-session/pulls/new) with your changes.
+After you've done all that, you can [submit a pull request](https://github.com/mattwoolford/express-flexible-mysql-session/pulls/new) with your changes.

 Before you contribute code, please read through at least some of the source code for the project.
 I would appreciate it if any pull requests for source code changes follow the coding style of the rest of the project.